delphix/dcs-for-azure-templates/dcsazure_Databricks_to_Databricks_prof_pl/README.md

 ### How It Works
 The profiling pipeline has a few stages:
-* Determine the Delta Path
-  * As this can be configured at the catalog or schema level, we need to determine the path by querying for additional information about both the catalog and the schema using `DESCRIBE` queries
-    * We need to parse the output of the `DESCRIBE` query to determine the location for the data
 * Schema Discovery From Databricks
   * We query the `information_schema` for more details about the columns within each table, persisting the data into the `discovered_ruleset` table of the metadata store
 * Select Discovered Tables
   * After the previous step, we query the database for all tables we found in the specified schema and perform profiling
-* ForEach Discovered Table
+* For Each Discovered Table
   * Each table that we've discovered needs to be profiled, the process for that is as follows:
     * Get the row count from the table
     * Get details for the table
     * Check that the table is not empty and that the table can be read
-      * If the table contains data and can be read, run the `dcsazure_Databricks_to_Databricks_prof_df` dataflow, which samples the data from the source, and calls the DCS for Azure service to profile the data
+      * If the table contains data and can be read, run the `dcsazure_Databricks_to_Databricks_prof_df` dataflow, which samples the data from the source, and calls the DCS for Azure service to profile the data, persisting the metadata we acquired earlier, as well as the results of the profiling to the metadata store
-      * If the table either does not contain data or cannot be read, run the `dcsazure_Databricks_to_Databricks_prof_empty_tables_df` which updates the row count accordingly
+      * If the table either does not contain data or cannot be read, run the `dcsazure_Databricks_to_Databricks_prof_empty_tables_df` which updates the row count and metadata accordingly

-### Parameters
+### Variables

-* `P_SOURCE_DATABASE` - This is the catalog in Databricks that we will profile
-* `P_SOURCE_SCHEMA` - This is the schema within the above catalog that we will profile
+If you have configured your database using the metadata store scripts, these variables will not need editing.
+If you have customized your metadata store, then these variables may need editing.

-* `P_STAGING_STORAGE_PATH` - This is the name of a storage container in
+* `P_STAGING_STORAGE_PATH` - This is a path that specifies where we should stage data as it moves through the pipeline and should reference a storage container in a storage account (default `staging-container`)
 * `P_METADATA_SCHEMA` - This is the schema to be used for in the self-hosted AzureSQL database for storing metadata (default `dbo`)
 * `P_METADATA_RULESET_TABLE` - This is the table to be used for storing the discovered ruleset (default `discovered_ruleset`)

+The following variables are used by the pipeline and should not be edited unless directed.
+* `unprofilable_tables` - Array - Default value `[]`, this is used internally to track the tables we couldn't profile
+* `readerVersion` - Integer - Default value `2`, this is the value of the maximum reader version supported by ADF's internal Spark cluster

+### Parameters

+* `P_SOURCE_CATALOG` - String - This is the catalog in Databricks that contains data we wish to profile
+* `P_SOURCE_SCHEMA` - String - This is the schema within the above source catalog that we will profile